SwaroopSai23/Visualizing-US-Natural-Disaster-Declarations-Trends-and-Patterns-/README.md

 Average Annual Declarations

-These KPIs provide instant decision-level context.
+These KPIs provide instant context on scale, severity, and prioritization.

 📈 Dashboard Design & Question-Driven Analysis
 Dashboard 1 — Regional Disaster Risk & Funding Priority

-Business Question:
+Business Question Addressed

 Which states should be prioritized for disaster preparedness and mitigation?

+Why This Question Matters

+Disaster preparedness resources are limited, and identifying where risk is concentrated ensures maximum impact of funding and mitigation efforts.

-Key Visuals:
+Key Visuals Used

-KPI cards (Total Declarations, High-Risk States, Top Disaster Type, Top Impact State)
+KPI Cards

+Total Declarations

+High-Risk States Count

+Top Disaster Type

+Top Impact State

 Top States by Disaster Declarations (Bar Chart)

-Geographic Map (State-wise risk distribution)
+Geographic Map (State-wise Distribution)

-Outcome:
+How the Dashboard Solves the Question

+States exceeding the national average are classified as high-risk

+Ranking enables clear funding prioritization

+Disaster type insights support targeted mitigation strategies

+Outcome

-Provides a clear, actionable view of regional disaster risk, enabling funding prioritization.
+This dashboard provides a clear, actionable view of regional disaster risk, enabling stakeholders to prioritize states and disaster types for preparedness and resource allocation.

 Dashboard 2 — Disaster Trend & National Risk Analysis

-Business Question:
+Business Question Addressed

 How has disaster risk evolved over time, and what does this imply for future preparedness?

+Why This Question Matters

+Understanding historical trends helps distinguish between:

+Short-term fluctuations

+Long-term structural risk growth

+Extreme peak scenarios

+This is essential for strategic, long-term planning.

-Key Visuals:
+Key Visuals Used

 Annual Disaster Declarations Trend (1953–2025)